dgaydukov/how-to-become-lead-architect/design-and-architecture/prolog/README.md

 # Demistifying prolog
-For a long time prolog was a mystery to me, especially if you come from imperative background, where programming language is pretty dumb, and you need to specify exactly what to do.
-And now you have some magical declarative language where you don't need to do it, just specify what-to-do and prolog would figure out how-to-do.
+For a long time prolog was a mystery to me, especially if you come from imperative background, where programming language is pretty dumb, and you need to specify exactly how-to-do.
+And now  you have some "magical" declarative language where you don't need to do it, just specify what-to-do and prolog would figure out how-to-do.
 Looks like magic.
 Yet now in this short article you would see that prolog is not magic, it's very similar to SQL language, and it suitable for only selected list of problems.
 You can't solve everything there.
 That's why it hasn't gained much traction since early 90s.

 Prolog is logical declarative programming language:
 * logical - it's best operated on objects and their relations